fenago/rabbitmq-jupyterlab/Lab_3_learning.md

 Now `jim` is able to administer the broker and login to the management console.
-The users still don\'t have access to any vhost (even the default one).
+The users still don't have access to any vhost (even the default one).
 If you navigate to the `Admin` tab in the management console, you will see something like this: